moby/moby/daemon/graphdriver/devmapper/README.md

 ### Theory of operation

 The device mapper graphdriver uses the device mapper thin provisioning module (dm-thinp) to implement CoW snapshots.
+The preferred model is to have a thin pool reserved outside of Docker, and passed to the daemon via the `--storage-opt dm.thinpooldev` option.

+As a fallback if no thin pool is provided, loopback files will be created.
+Loopback is very slow, but can be used without any pre-configuration of storage.
+It is *strongly recommended* to not use loopback in production.
+Ensure your docker daemon has a `--storage-opt dm.thinpooldev` argument provided.

-For each devicemapper graph location (typically `/var/lib/docker/devicemapper`, $graph below) a thin pool is created based on two block devices, one for data and one for metadata.
+In loopback, each devicemapper graph location (typically `/var/lib/docker/devicemapper`, $graph below) a thin pool is created based on two block devices, one for data and one for metadata.
 By default these block devices are created automatically by using loopback mounts of automatically created sparse files.

 The default loopback files used are `$graph/devicemapper/data` and `$graph/devicemapper/metadata`.
 Additional metadata required to map